Three Looks One Dress Blog

 Bridal Makeup Look 1 Natural Traditional Classic Bridal Makeup Look Bold Bridal Makeup Look

-Lately, I’ve noticed most brides and clients come to me asking for a more natural-looking makeup application.
-Because the mental image of “natural” differs for all of us, and because makeup preferences are extremely subjective, I wanted to show my clients what comes to my mind when they say “natural.”
+Lately, I’ve noticed most brides and clients come to me asking for a more natural-looking bridal makeup application.
+Because the mental image of “natural makeup” differs for everyone, and because makeup preferences are extremely subjective, I want to make sure I understand what my clients are picturing when they say they want a “natural look” for their special day.
+Some people might mean almost no makeup at all.
+Others might be picturing more of a soft glam look.
+That’s why sharing some inspiration photos is a great way to ensure you’re on the same page as your makeup artist!

-Because we wanted to maintain the consistency of the shoot for each look, we left the flower crown on, but the flower crown does not really fit this look in my opinion.
-The earrings do, however.
-The model’s earrings — coincidentally her grandmother’s — are the perfect “something old” accessory.
+Because we wanted to maintain the consistency of the shoot for each look, we left the flower crown on, though it does not perfectly fit this look.
+However, the earrings — coincidentally her grandmother’s — are the perfect “something old” accessory.
 The earrings would not necessarily fit with the first look, though.
+Special occasion accessories play a big role in complementing bridal makeup and overall wedding aesthetics.

 Bold Bridal Makeup Look